trianglegrrl/purple-nurple/README.md

-# Ember-js-getting-started
+# ember-js-getting-started

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+A barebones Ember.js app, which can easily be deployed to Heroku.

 ## Prerequisites